Coconut Butter = Love

 5. My attempt at homemade coconut butter never turned into butter.
 What did I do wrong?

 Maybe nothing.
-I’ve never encountered problems making homemade coconut butter, and it works for many others as well… but for some reason (I think it might have to do with climate), a few readers aren’t able to achieve the buttery spread.
+I’ve never encountered problems making homemade coconut butter, and it works for many others as well… but for some reason (it might have to do with climate), a few readers aren’t able to achieve the buttery spread.
 For best results, be sure to use a whole bag so there’s enough to blend smoothly.
-Also: a reader (hi Deb!) says that if it’s not getting smooth, try adding a little coconut oil to the blender.
+Also, if it’s not getting smooth, add a little melted virgin coconut oil to the blender.

 6. When making coconut butter, can I sub ____ for the shredded coconut?